 HMRC uses the information they receive from Companies House to set up a computer record for your company and allocates it a reference number known as a Unique Taxpayer Reference (UTR).

 When registering you'll need at least one company director, whose name and address is stated in the company's Articles of Association and who is over 16 years of age.
-When registering online you'll need to create digital signatures for all directors, by detailing three pieces of personal information: First three letters of mother's maiden name; Town of birth; First three letters of eye colour.
+When registering online you'll need to create digital signatures for all directors, by detailing three pieces of personal information: first three letters of mother's maiden name, the town of birth, first three letters of eye colour.

-If registering directly to Companies House you will need to fill in four forms: A Memorandum of Association, which explains the company's name, location and function; Articles of Association, which describe how it will be run; form 10, or the Statement of the First Directors, Secretary and Registered Office, which say where the company's registered office is and gives details of directors and their addresses, and form 12, or the Declaration of Compliance with the Requirements of the Companies Act , which shows the company meets all the legal requirements.
+When registering directly to Companies House you will need to fill in four forms: A Memorandum of Association, which explains the company's name, location and function; Articles of Association, which describe how it will be run; form 10 or the Statement of the First Directors, Secretary and Registered Office, which say where the company's registered office is and gives details of directors and their addresses, and form 12 or the Declaration of Compliance with the Requirements of the Companies Act, which shows the company meets all the legal requirements.

 If you register online or with Smarta you'll still be submitting these forms, but lots of the other paperwork will be done for you.